What is the Linux Operating System? What is it used for? Learn the answers in this easy-to-understand introductory guide.

-Linux is a free and open source software, which means that you can use, copy, and change the software in any way.
+Linux is free and open-source software, which means that you can use, copy, and change the software.
 It’s freely available to everyone.
 In other words, you do not have to pay a dime to use it.
 Just download it, and install it on your computer.

-The Linux kernel is used by Linux distributions alongside GNU tools and libraries that interact with it.
+Linux distributions use the Linux kernel alongside GNU tools and libraries that interact with it.
 This combination is sometimes referred to as GNU/Linux.

-To put it more clearly, Linux and GNU/Linux refer to the same operating system and software.
-There is still a controversy over which term is more appropriate.
+In short, both the terms Linux and GNU/Linux refer to the same operating system and software.
+However, there’s still debate about which term is more appropriate.

 What is a Linux Distribution?

-When Linux was originally developed, distributions didn’t exist.
-So the early developers download the kernel and they had use various complicated tools to compile it, installed on the system and compile the individual pieces of software they needed.
-They had have to assemble those all by hand.
-As you can imagine, that was actually rather difficult to do.
+When Linux was originally developed, distributions did not exist.
+So the first developers had to download the kernel source code, then use various sophisticated tools to compile it, install it on the system and compile the individual pieces of software they needed.

-So very quickly the developers figured out that it would be useful to provide, they call the “distribution of tools”, that new developers and new users could use to quickly set up living systems.
+So very quickly, the developers figured out that it would be helpful to provide the “distribution of tools” that new developers and new users could use to set up living systems quickly.

-It very rapidly turned out there wasn’t going to be just one Linux distribution, because there were many different use cases and people want different sets of tools for different purposes.
+Furthermore, it rapidly turned out there wouldn’t be just one Linux distribution because there were many different use cases, and people wanted different sets of tools for various purposes.

-Hundreds of Linux distributions are available today, and each targets specific users or systems such as desktops, servers, mobile devices or embedded devices.
-Some of the more widely used Linux distributions include Ubuntu, Debian, Fedora, openSUSE, Linux Mint, Arch Linux, Manjaro, etc.
+As a result, hundreds of Linux distributions are available today, and each targets specific users or systems such as desktops, servers, mobile devices, or embedded devices.

-The Linux distribution vendors/developers do the hard work for you, taking all the code from a huge number of open source projects and compiling it for you, combining it into a single operating system, called Linux distribution, that you can boot up and install.
+The Linux distribution vendors/developers do the hard work for you, taking all the code from many open-source projects and compiling it for you, combining it into a single operating system, Linux distribution, that you can boot up and install.